 Ending a marriage

-It is important you understand your rights and obligations early in the separation process, otherwise you may make costly or time consuming mistakes.
+It is important you understand your rights and obligations early in the divorce or dissolution process, otherwise you may make costly or time consuming mistakes.
 We encourage you to read this website, and ones like it, to learn some helpful basics; but we recommend you hire a good lawyer early in the process to ensure your interests are best protected in the case.

 Issues affecting your children